 Key takeaway: With a unified vision top of mind, departmental managers can shift away from their often conflicting departmental goals towards goals that will benefit the entire business.

-If teams are working together, they are more likely to share information.
+If teams are working together, they are more likely to share knowledge.
 You can bring teams together for critical launches with at least one member from each core department involved.
 These could be engineering, product, marketing, sales, and customer service.
 Teams working closely together demolishes the silo mentality.

 Team members will get to know the important role that each individual and department plays in the project, making it less likely that they will guard information and resources.
 They will see the importance of sharing information as part of their investment in a common goal.